-We have developed and deployed Instant Messaging Web Services [13] for the communication in this project.
-The main services include functions that markup event messages as DOM-based XML documents; functions that get the event messages out of the XML documents, etc. The information of this web services such as its URI (Universal Resource Identifier) endpoint, its exposed methods, etc. are described in the WSDL (Web Service Description Language) file and then be deployed using this file.
+We have developed and deployed Instant-Messaging Web Services [13] for the communication in this project.
+The main services include function that markup event message as DOM-based XML document; function that get the event message out of the XML document, etc. The information of this web services such as its URI (Universal Resource Identifier) endpoint, its exposed methods, etc. are described in the WSDL (Web Service Description Language) file and then be deployed using this file.
 The users can find this web services using UDDI (Universal Discovery, Deployment and Integration), and then bind to the services they need and use them via the internet [21].

-In the collaborative PowerPoint applications, the master client sends its event messages to the NaradaBrokering message service, which has discovered and bound to the Instant Messaging web services beforehand, which then makes use of the exposed methods of the web services to make the plain messages received to be DOM XML documents, and then transfers and distributes the documents via the internet to the participating clients for processing and rendering.
+In the collaborative PowerPoint and IE applications, the master client send its event messages to the NaradaBrokering message services, which has discovered and bound to the Instant-messaging web services beforehand, which in turn make use of the exposed methods of the web services to make the plain messages received to be a DOM XML document, and then transfers and distributes the document via the internet to the participating clients for dealing and rendering.

-The participating clients leverage the functionality of the Instant messaging web services through the NaradaBrokering message service to get the plain event messages out of the XML documents, and operate on the instructions of the messages syntactically, rendering the exact process as the master client is going through.
+The participating clients leverage the functionality of the Instant-messaging web services through the NaradaBrokering message service to get the plain event messages out of the XML document, and operate on the instructions of the messages syntactically, rendering the exact process the master client going through.
 This is shown in Figure 5.